 The second thing is that the biggest dune is really far from the parking lot, and there are many, many dunes before you even get to the big one.
 It’s been a very long time since we’ve walked on a sand dune and let me tell you it’s a lot harder than it looks.

 The sand is beautifully soft and you can walk out there barefoot which I recommend that you do.
-However while a dune is a gentle roll on one side, it’s almost always a steep drop on the other and can be twice the size of slower incline.
+However while a dune is a gentle roll on one side, it’s almost always a steep drop on the other and can be twice the size of slower incline side.
 It only took a few minutes to realize that there were many dunes increasing in size before actually arriving a the biggest dune there.
 Truth is very few people made it that far.
-It’s a long haul and hard work walking in the sand.

 We were bummed, but not alone, we didn’t even get close to the big dune.
 We perched ourselves on top of a dune with a nice view and watched from there.